-The TOR must be read in conjunction with the EHP Guideline - 'The Environmental Impact Statement Process under the EP Act', which explains the following:
+The TOR must be read in conjunction with the EHP guideline-The Environmental Impact Statement Process under the EP Act, which explains:

-- · participants in the EIS process;
+- · participants in the EIS process

-- · consultation requirements; and
+- consultation requirements

 - EIS format and copy requirements.

 In addition, subject-specific guidelines are referenced throughout the TOR.
 Refer to Appendix 1 for a list of these policies and guidelines.
-Additional technical guidelines on how to comply with the TOR and information about the project or the EIS process conducted under the EP Act can be accessed from the EHP website www.ehp.qld.gov.au.
+Additional technical guidelines on how to comply with the TOR and information about the project or the EIS process conducted under the EP Act are available on the EHP website www.ehp.qld.gov.au.